L-Citrulline helps you hold on to muscle mass during a weight-loss diet

 Diet, muscle, leucine & citrulline

 Millions of people spend more time dieting than they do eating ordinarily.
-That is of itself not a bad thing, if you consider how many people are overweight.
+That is understandable, if you consider how many people are overweight.
 But there's one big disadvantage to permanent dieting: if you don't do weight training at the same time or make sure that you consume relatively large amounts of protein, you're likely to lose muscle mass.
 And this not only can undermine the success of your weight loss attempts – muscles just happen to be big calorie burners – but in the long term may also increase the risk of weak muscles in old age.

 The researchers suspected that supplementation with L-citrulline or L-leucine may help relieve this situation.
 According to animal tests, both amino acids can help the anabolic mechanism in muscle cells to work a littler harder.
 [Amino Acids.
 2012 Sep;43(3):1171-8.]